neontomo/umain-munchies-project/README.md

 ### mobile friendly

 the specs specified responsive design, so I made sure to test the site on mobile and desktop.
 Tailwind has good support for building conditional classes based on screen size.
-I tested my site on an iPhone 12 and a Macbook AIR M1 and implemented an overlay that is expected on mobile. in production, this might be a mobile app instead of a website.
+I tested my site on an iPhone 12 and a Macbook AIR M1 and implemented an overlay that is expected on mobile. in future production, this might be a mobile app instead of a website.

 ### tailwind

-I adapted similar Tailwind classes to the spec, but wanted to avoid excessive CSS, so I used practical substitutions like replacing `bg-[#00703A]` with `bg-green-800` which is similar but more practical.
+I adapted similar Tailwind classes to the spec, but wanted to avoid excessive CSS, so I used practical substitutions like replacing `bg-[#00703A]` with `bg-green-800` which is similar.
 I also used Tailwind's `@apply` directive a few times to keep my CSS DRY.

 ### filters

-I sorted restaurants by open → closed, to maximise usefulness. this could also be added to other filters.
+I sorted restaurants by open → closed, to maximise usefulness. this could also be added to other filters in the future.

 ### type safety